 Crucially, added value should be prioritised in post-award contract

 and supplier management

 and engagement activities, with regular appraisals and reports on whether or not benefits have been delivered and if any new possibilities have presented themselves.
 Waste can end up eradicating any savings that have been secured, so placing an emphasis on added value within more general efforts to minimise spend leakage can contribute to maximising additional benefits and overall efficiency in the long term.

 Driving an automated system-based supplier management

 strategy across an organisation that will rationalise records and provide a platform for leveraging the cost and efficiency benefits of improved supplier relationship management could be the difference between success and failure – or even survival.

 Using an automated system to categorise suppliers and classify goods and services means that everybody in the procurement chain can find what they need, based on the right engagements with their required categories.
 Automation also removes the need for manual supplier record maintenance - another daily cost that can be removed.
 Additionally, the Accounts department is liberated from the paper chase to focus on invoicing and revenue gathering.

-It would be great to hear about how you are maximising added value through your processes.
-Drop me a line – [email protected]
+It would be great to hear about how you are maximising added value through your processes - Please drop me a line

 .
 You can also learn more about driving maximum value from every supplier contract with Proactis Contract Management